ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 contour ("Convex area [px]" and "Area [µm²]").
 The convex contour is the `convex hull <https://en.wikipedia.org/wiki/Convex_hull>`__ of the measured contour and enables a quantification of porosity (convex to measured area ratio).
-The porosity is often used for filtering, e.g. to remove high-porosity dirt particles in a preprocessing step.
+The porosity is often used for filtering, e.g. to :ref:`remove high-porosity dirt particles in a preprocessing step
+<sec_qg_filtering>`.

 .. figure:: figures/area.png